 Just when you think you have seen it all!
-After our Paris trip I was putting aside some of the wine corks I usually save from our special bottles and the inspiration hit me like a truckload of grapes heading to the the winery….REPURPOSE these artistic little cylinders of natural cork tree and help reduce waste.
-Most of the designs work as both a brooch pin and necklace and when you aren't wearing your UNCORKED treasure…she can be proudly displayed as a wine bottle "collar" by wrapping the rubber necklace around the bottle neck 3 times as shown.
+After our Paris trip, I was putting aside some of the wine corks I usually save from our special bottles and the inspiration hit me like a truckload of grapes heading to the winery…REPURPOSE these artistic little cylinders of natural cork trees and help reduce waste.
+Most of the designs work as both a brooch pin and necklace and when you aren’t wearing your UNCORKED treasure…she can be proudly displayed as a wine bottle “collar” by wrapping the rubber necklace around the bottleneck 3 times as shown.

 A LIMITED SELECTION OF THESE HANDSCULPTED AND PAINTED BEAUTIES WILL BE AVAILABLE THIS WEEK

 WHEN: Wines-day (Wednesday) June 12, 2013, 1:00 PM PST (adjust for your time zone)

 IMPORTANT NOTE…GET INTO THE CHECK OUT LINE FAST!